chilli-axe/mpc-autofill/autofill/readme.md

 * Download the latest Windows release from [the Releases tab](https://github.com/chilli-axe/mpc-autofill/releases),
 * Move the executable file into the same directory as your XML order,
 * Double-click the executable to run.
 If you have multiple XML files in the directory, you will be prompted to select one.
+* If text doesn't seem to render properly (bold text and progress bars don't work), try right-clicking on the window, opening Properties, and setting the font to `Cascadia Mono`.

 # macOS and Linux Guide
 * Download the latest macOS or Linux release from [the Releases tab](https://github.com/chilli-axe/mpc-autofill/releases),